 Mr Petero Okotai

 Avaroa Cable Limited (ACL) was formed to operate and manage the Cook Islands interests in the Manatua Cable project.
 Avaroa Cable Limited is a Cook Islands limited liability company and the implementing entity for the Manatua Cable Project.
 The Manatua Cable Project will connect Rarotonga and Aitutaki to a submarine fibre optic cable.
 The Manatua Cable will connect Samoa and French Polynesia with spurs to Niue, Rarotonga, Aitutaki and Bora Bora.
 The project is expected to be completed in mid-2020.
 ACL’s vision is “to precipitate a transformation in telecommunication in the Cook Islands through the construction and operation of the Manatua One Polynesia Cable”.
 In the short term, this will secure affordable, fast, resilient and reliable telecommunications in Aitutaki and Rarotonga, with a longer term vision to play a leading role in “ensuring all Cook Islands have access to world class telecommunications services and that citizens, businesses, government and the third sector all maximise the opportunity the new connectivity presents”.

-Directors: Mr Ian Karika Wilmot (Chairperson)
+Directors: Mr Ian Karika Wilmott (Chairperson)

-Mrs Mary Ann Pirake
+Mrs Mary Ann Mataiti Pirake

-Mrs Vasie Poila
+Mrs Vasie Ngatoko-Poila

 The Company manages the Banana Court commercial retail complex in Avarua.